aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/11_integrate.md

 gives less accurate integrations (at least in my experience).

 ## Isosurface integration (ISOSURFACE) {#c2-isosurface}

-The ISOSURFACE keyword is used to integrate the volume and various scalar fields in the regions delimited by isosurfaces.
+The ISOSURFACE keyword is used to integrate the volume and various scalar fields in regions delimited by isosurfaces of a scalar field.
 The isosurfaces are determined by the reference field and a contour (isosurface) value set by the user.
 This keyword can be used only if the reference field is given on a grid.
 The syntax is:
 ~~~
 ISOSURFACE {HIGHER|LOWER} isov.r] [WCUBE] [BASINS [OBJ|PLY|OFF] [ibasin.i]]
            [DISCARD expr.s]